nus-cs2113-AY2122S2/ip/README.md

 4. The program now should run on the Console (usually located on the bottom.
 You can now interact with the program through the Console.

 ## Using JAR file
+1. Open your command prompt.
+2. `cd` into the directory that contains the JAR file.
+3. Run the command `java -jar NAME_OF_JAR_FILE`.
+For example, if the name of your JAR file is ip.jar, you could run the command `java -jar ip.jar`.
+4. You should now be able to run the Duke application.

 # Adding a Task
 There are three kinds of Tasks: Todos, Deadlines, and Events.